infojunkie/music-l10n/projects.md

 # Interesting open source music projects

-## theory
+## theory and musicology

 - [Musimat](http://www.musimat.com/) is the music library that complements the incredible 2-volume book [Musimathics](http://www.musimathics.com/) by Gareth Loy.
 The library is written in outdated C++ and distributed as a Visual Studio project, so it needs serious cleanup.
 It does contain key music abstractions (Pitch, Rhythm, etc.) and some key algorithms, including different tuning systems.

 - [music21](https://github.com/cuthbertlab/music21), a toolkit from MIT for Computational Musicology.

-'Nuff said.
+- [Humdrum](https://github.com/kroger/humdrum), a toolkit for music research.

 - [python-mingus](https://github.com/bspaans/python-mingus), an advanced, cross-platform music theory and notation package for Python with MIDI file and playback support.